purpleidea/puppet-gluster/DOCUMENTATION.md

 This module has been tested against open source Puppet 3.2.4 and higher.

-The module has been tested on:
+The module is routinely tested on:

-* CentOS 6.4/6.5
+* CentOS 6.5

 It will probably work without incident or without major modification on:

 * CentOS 5.x/6.x
 * RHEL 5.x/6.x

+It has patches to support:

+* Fedora 20+
+* Ubuntu 12.04+
+* Debian 7+

-It will most likely work with other Puppet versions and on other platforms, but testing under other conditions has been light due to lack of resources.
-It will most likely not work on Debian/Ubuntu systems without modification.
-I would really love to add support for these operating systems, but I do not have any test resources to do so.
-Please sponsor this if you'd like to see it happen.
+It will most likely work with other Puppet versions and on other platforms, but testing on those platforms has been minimal due to lack of time and resources.

+Testing is community supported!
+Please report any issues as there are a lot of features, and in particular, support for additional distros isn't well tested.
+The multi-distro architecture has been chosen to easily support new additions.
+Most platforms and versions will only require a change to the yaml based data/ folder.

 ##Development